Robust Universal Braiding with Non-semisimple Ising Anyons: Data for non-semisimple Ising anyons

 The Ising anyons in the non-semisimple theory are the simple modules cataloged in Proposition~\ref{prop:classification} when $r=4$.
 Table~\ref{tab:NSS-fusion-rules} provides a translation between the notation used in the representation-theoretic literature and the non-semisimple Ising model that are relevant to our work.
 Note that we introduce $\zeta$ to be identified with the simple $S_3 = V_0$.

 For the $\alpha$ anyon type appearing in the non-semisimple Ising framework, the modified quantum dimension is given by

 While a complete set of fusion rules for $\Ubar$ is available in~\cite{CGP2}, we summarize here only those relevant to our analysis.
-In Table~\ref{tab:NSS-fusion-rules}, we write “zero” to denote the trivial $0$-dimensional module, avoiding notational conflict with $V_0$.
+In Table~\ref{tab:NSS-fusion-rules}, we write “zero” to denote the trivial $0$-dimensional module, avoiding notational conflict with $V_0$ and the vacuum $S_0$.
 This zero module appears because certain fusion rules involve representations of quantum dimension zero, which becomes trivial upon semisimplification.
 Fusion rules involving $V_\alpha$ differ depending on whether $\alpha \in \mathbb{C} \setminus \mathbb{Z}$ or $\alpha \in 4\mathbb{Z}$.
-Table~\ref{tab:NSS-fusion-rules} assumes $\alpha \in \mathbb{C} \setminus \mathbb{Z}$; when $\alpha = 0 \in 4\mathbb{Z}$, the corresponding object is $\zeta = V_0 = S_3$.
+Table~\ref{tab:NSS-fusion-rules} assumes $\alpha \in \mathbb{C} \setminus \mathbb{Z}$; when $\alpha = 0 \in 4\mathbb{Z}$, the corresponding object is $\zeta = V_0 = S_3$. $P_2$ is the non-semisimple projective cover of $S_2$.
+This module (discussed in Appendix \ref{subsec:reps}) does not show up explicitly in this work, but is necessary for the internal consistency of the theory.
 Finally, the symbol $V$ in $\1 \times V$ denotes an arbitrary object.

 Notice that the fusion rules in the non-semisimple framework are an augmentation of the fusion rules that appear in the semisimple setting.
 Moreover, one should observe that the augmented objects are exactly those with vanishing quantum dimensions and therefore vanish during semisimplification.